rust-lang/rust/doc/impl_notes.md

 * only one crate, `semverver` is provided.
 It provides two binaries, whose functionality is elaborated later on.
 The actual functionality is currently not exposed as a library, but this change is trivial to implement.
+* `doc` contains documentation.
-* a cargo manifest and lockfile, various documentation material you are currently reading, etc. is also placed at the top level.
+* A cargo manifest and lockfile, license, and toplevel readme with an overview is placed at the toplevel directory.

 ## Source code structure
 Inside the `src` subdirectory, the main functionality can be found inside the `semcheck`